MichaelVerthin/MichaelVerthin/README.md

 If you find my work helpful, consider [sponsoring me](https://github.com/sponsors/MichaelVerthin).
 It helps to keep the lights on and allows me to continue creating content and maintaining projects.

-## ⚡ Fun fact: I once found a critical bug in production by following a butterfly effect of seemingly unrelated minor issues during a testing session.
+## ⚡ Fun fact:

+WI once found a critical bug in production by following a butterfly effect of seemingly unrelated minor issues during a testing session.
 Always expect the unexpected in QA!